dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

   - these two phenomena combined are another reason that world religions share so many common traits.
     - ... my brain.. .wtf

+- how are new cultural universals created for humanity?
+  - how does the entire system congeal around a new cultural universal?
+  - for it to be a cultural universal, isn't it required that it can't depend on communication to propagate it?
+    - if it required communication to propagate, then it can't achieve a "universal" distribution and could be a cultural artifact that is gained, then lost.
+  - can cultural universals be seeded through genetic evolution?

 <a name="astrology-commerce-agriculture-and-architecture" />